 Typhoon Ulysses effect in Marikina and San Mateo Rizal.

-In our generation, 2020 is the most painful and unforgettable year.
+In our generation, I think 2020 is the most painful and unforgettable year.

-From the beginning of the year, different sad events happened globally, and the Philippines is not exempted from it.
+Different sad events happened globally from the start of the year 2020, and the Philippines is not exempted from it.

-From volcanic eruption and pandemic that took many people’s lives, now that we are almost at the end of the year another heartbreaking calamity hits us.
+From volcanic eruptions to a pandemic just imagine how many lives we lost.
+Now that we are almost at the end of the year another heartbreaking calamity hits our country.

-With the recent Typhoon Rolly and Ulysses, I’ve seen on live how it badly affected many Filipino lives.
+With the recent Typhoon Rolly and Ulysses, I’ve seen live how it badly affects many Filipino lives.

 Typhoon Rolly affects my husband’s province of Camarines Sur, while Typhoon Ulysses was a nightmare to my parent’s place where hubby and I currently staying.

-Our province scariest typhoon experience was during Ondoy, I was in Dubai at that time.
-The horror and traumatic details I had are just based on my family’s experience and the one I saw from the news.
+Our province’s scariest typhoon experience was during Ondoy, I was in Dubai at that time.
+The horror and traumatic details I had are just based on my family’s experience and the one I saw on the news.

 I am thankful that the flood in our subdivision was not that high compared to the neighboring residential areas.